sushmarchandran/cloud-tsa/README.md

 # restapi_server

-The REST API server of the Istio Analytics service
+This is the REST API server of the Istio Analytics service.

 ## Environment variables

 The following environment variables control the behavior of the Istio Analytics service:

 * `ISTIO_ANALYTICS_SERVER_PORT`: the port on which the API server will listen.
 Default: 5555.